natalie-alphafour/mind-ai/API_DOCUMENTATION.md

 If you encounter errors like "Request body is empty" or status code 400:

+**First, check the error response!** The API now returns diagnostic information that will help you identify the issue.
+Look for the `diagnostic` field in the error response.

 1. **Check Data Type Setting** ⚠️ **CRITICAL**
    - In your API call configuration, ensure **"Data type" is set to "JSON"** (not "form-encoded" or "text")
    - This ensures Bubble sends the request with `Content-Type: application/json`